drganjoo/FCND-Motion-Planning/README.md

 - Better culling alogrithm should be used to go through a more straighter route than the one followed.
 - The landing spot needs to be checked to make sure drone has enough space to land.
 If not then choose a nearby bigger spot to land
-- In case the drone starts off from a node that is not on the voronoi edges, the algorithm does not go to ActionPlanner directly and it gets stuck
+- If the start node is not on the voronoi edges, the algorithm does not invoke ActionPlanner to go to the start node and it gets stuck.
 - When the closest goal state is looked for, there are times that the closest node returned from the Voronoi does not have a path from start to that location.
-- Close to obstacles, WAYPOINT_HIT_RAIDUS should be decreased as the drone gets off track near the obstacles
+- Close to obstacles, deadband should be decreased as the drone gets off track and might collide with an obstacles
 - My original plan was to create a receding horizon algorithm where by initial 2d path would have been computed and then a probabilistic roadmap would have been used.
 But due to shortage of time could not implement that.

 #### Notes about colliders.csv